Visit Dr Steve Ashby's profile on the York Research Database to:

 In general terms, Steve is interested in the integration of scientific techniques with contemporary theory, in order to ask questions about society, trade, and identity.
 He is passionate about the promotion of artefact studies in medieval research (to which end he set up and oversees the Geoff Egan Prize for Finds Research and the Finds Research Fund.

-Steve's PhD thesis and early work focused on bone and antler hair combs in Britain and Scandinavia between c.AD 800 and 1400.
-He used novel archaeological and scientific techniques to examine the manufacture, exchange, and use of these often overlooked items, and considered their role as dress accessories in politics and the construction of identity.
-This work opened up a number of bigger questions, and Steve has used combs and related evidence to answer big questions about what the Viking Age was, when and how it started.
+Steve's PhD thesis and early work focused on bone and antler hair combs in Britain and Scandinavia between c.AD 800 and 1400, and he retains an active interest in this field.
+He uses novel archaeological and scientific techniques to examine the manufacture, exchange, and use of these often overlooked items, and considers their role as dress accessories in politics and the construction of identity.
+This work opened up a number of broader questions, and Steve has used combs and related evidence to answer big questions about what the Viking Age was, when and how it started.

-Steve has directed and Co-I'd on a number of funded research projects:
+Steve has directed and Co-I'd a number of funded research projects:

 CNVT: Crafting Networks in Viking Towns (with Soren Sindbaek, Aarhus; multi-craft, British Academy)